-To what extent do media in your country provide substantive in-depth information on decision-making by the government?
+To what extent do media in your country analyze the rationale and impact of public policies?

-This question seeks to assess the extent to which the media provide timely and contextualized information, analysis, as well as background information that enables the broader public to evaluate the government's decisions.
+This question seeks to assess the extent to which the media provide timely and contextualized information, analysis, as well as background information that enables the broader public to assess critically the rationale and impact of public policies.

 The question refers to a country's 10 most important mass media brands (print, tv, online, radio).
 It focuses on decisions taken by the government (and not political issues/debates or the political process in general).
-To enable the public to evaluate decisions, media have to provide in-depth information not only when decisions are taken, but also in advance, that is, when they are prepared and discussed among government members, members of parliament, experts, bureaucrats and stakeholders.
-A lack of in-depth information is not tantamount to a complete lack of information but to the dominance of "infotainment content programs" that frame government decisions as personalized power politics and divert attention away from the substance of decision toward entertaining events and stories.
+To enable the public to assess policy issues critically, media have to provide in-depth information not only when decisions are taken, but also in advance, that is, when they are prepared and discussed among government members, members of parliament, experts, bureaucrats and stakeholders.
+A lack of in-depth information is not tantamount to a complete lack of information but to the dominance of "infotainment content programs" that frame government decisions as personalized power politics and divert attention away from the substance of decision-making toward entertaining events and stories.

-A clear majority of mass media brands focus on high-quality information content analyzing government decisions. . • About one-half of the mass media brands focus on high-quality information content analyzing government decisions.
+A clear majority of mass media brands focus on high-quality information content analyzing the rationale and impact of public policies.
+10 9 About one-half of the mass media brands focus on high-quality information content analyzing the ratio- nale and impact of public policies.
 The rest produces a mix of infotainment and quality information content.
-7 A clear minority of mass media brands focuses on high-quality information content analyzing government decisions.
+7 A clear minority of mass media brands focuses on high-quality information content analyzing public policies.
 Several mass media brands produce superficial infotainment content only.
-All mass media brands are dominated by superficial infotainment content.
-2 G11.2 Newspaper Circulation G11.3 Quality Newspapers
+4 All mass media brands are dominated by superficial infotainment content.
+2 1

+G11.2 Newspaper Circulation

+G11.3 Quality Newspapers